 Will I have to pay taxes?

-Yes, like anyone legally working in the United States.
+Yes, like anyone legally working in the US.

 Will I be able to get a tax refund?

-You can!
-Even if not the full amount, up to 15% of what you paid.
+Yes — even if it’s not the full amount, up to 15% of what you paid.

 Does IEC help with tax refunds, and what do I need to do for that?

 Yes, we help with tax refunds.
-You’ll need to submit the following:
+You’ll need to submit the following to us:

-• W-2 forms and/or the most recent pay stubs from each employer (originals);
+- W-2 forms and/or your final pay stubs (originals) from each employer;

-This may seem confusing now, but by the time you return from the USA, you’ll be a pro at handling all of these documents.
+It may sound confusing now, but by the time you return from the U.S., you’ll be a pro at handling all these documents.

 Flights

-There are two options: with tickets or without.
-You choose.
+You have two options: with tickets or without.
+It’s up to you.

 Can I change the date of my return flight from the USA?

 Yes.
-If you decide to stay a couple of weeks longer or fly home earlier, just contact the airline.
-Usually you’ll have to pay a fee (from $50 to $200) to change your flight date.
+If you decide to stay a couple of weeks longer or head home earlier, just contact the airline.
+Usually you’ll have to pay a fee of about $50–$200 to change your departure date.

 Accommodation cost

-One rule to remember: housing follows a simple principle — the more remote the location, the cheaper it is.
-So all resort towns, packed with tourists and students alike, still charge for student housing.
-On average, expect $60–$90 per person per week.
+One rule of thumb to remember: housing follows a simple principle — the farther from the action, the cheaper it is.
+So resort towns packed with tourists (and students) do offer student housing, but it isn’t free.
+Typical costs are $60–$90 per person per week.

 What to expect?
-A house or part of a house (for example, a floor) or an apartment with a living room and kitchen, and bathroom(s) depending on the number of bedrooms — 1, 2, 3, 4+.
-Each unit usually accommodates 2–3 people.
-Typically you’ll find white walls, gray carpeting throughout, a TV, a sofa, chairs, kitchenware, a microwave in almost every case, beds in the rooms, pillows (bedding costs next to nothing).
+Usually a house or part of a building (for example, a floor) made up of apartments with a living room and kitchen, and one or more bathrooms depending on the number of bedrooms — 1, 2, 3, 4+.
+Bedrooms typically fit 2–3 beds.
+Generally you’ll find white walls, gray carpeting throughout, a TV, a sofa, chairs/armchairs, assorted kitchenware, a microwave in almost 100% of cases, beds in the rooms, and pillows (bed linen costs next to nothing).

-It’s not hard to find.
-First, ask everyone around you — coworkers, fellow students you know, even strangers you happen to chat with — basically, everyone.
+Searching isn’t hard.
+Start by asking everyone around you — at work, fellow students, people you happen to strike up a conversation with; basically, everyone.
 You might not find something in a single day.
 That’s fine.
-Go to the cheapest motel and, if possible, rent a room for several people not just for a night but for a week (that’s always cheaper than booking seven single nights).
+Go to the cheapest motel you can find and, if possible, book a room for several people for a week rather than night-by-night (it’s always cheaper than paying for seven separate nights).

-The next morning you can calmly walk around, look for “for rent” signs on houses, and visit real estate agencies.
-But that’s not the best method, because you’ll mostly find tourist rentals this way — and they’re expensive.
-And if it is student housing, it’s usually whole apartments and they’ll ask for the money for the whole summer up front — like 3,000–5,000.
-Of course you can split that between 7–8 people and live really cheaply until October, but you’ll need to gather not only all those people but the cash up front — even if it’s only part of the total.
+The next morning you can calmly walk around, look for houses with “for rent” signs, and visit real estate agencies.
+But that’s not the best method, since that mostly turns up tourist rentals — which are expensive.
+And if you do find student housing, it’s usually whole apartments where they ask for payment for the entire summer up front — like 3,000–5,000.
+Sure, you can split that between 7–8 people and live cheaply until October, but you’ll need to bring together both the people and the money right away — even if you’re only covering part of the total.

 Recommendations

-It’s always better to move into a place where students already live and rent is paid weekly.
-Usually, when people try to save money they start cramming in, and it can get ridiculous — way too many people just to pay 40 instead of 60.
-But it’s really up to how much you want to squeeze in “for the money.”
+It’s always better to move into a place where students already live and the rent is paid weekly.
+Usually, if people want to save money they’ll start packing in together and it can get crazy — lots of people cramming in just to pay 40 instead of 60.
+But that’s really a question of how willing you are to squeeze in to save money.

-Also keep in mind that when you move in you may be asked for a furniture/security deposit, and often it turns out they don’t want to return it — something always happens over the summer and one of your housemates will break something, and everyone usually ends up liable.
-But that’s usually only $100–$200.
-If nobody breaks anything, they’ll typically offer to apply your deposit toward the rent for the last weeks before you leave.
+Also keep in mind that when you move in they may take a furniture/security deposit, and often it turns out they don’t want to give it back — something always happens over the summer and one of your housemates will break something, and usually everyone is held responsible.
+But that’s only about $100–$200.
+If nobody breaks anything, they’ll usually just apply your deposit toward the rent for the last weeks before you leave.

 Upon arrival in the USA